-What We ThinkThe 2015 Audi S3 surprised us with its looks and demeanor, which are a significant improvement over the base A3.
-In that same Driven review of a 2015 Audi S3 we said, “It reminds you of a petite Audi S4.
-Details such as the optional 19-inch wheels, an inch lower ride height, purposeful, four-outlet exhaust, and aggressive rocker panels transform the entry-level Audi into a welcome addition to Audi’s S model lineup.”
+The moment we saw the 2015 Audi S3 in person, however, it quickly became clear that we were dead wrong.
+It reminds you of a petite Audi S4.
+Details such as the optional 19-inch wheels, an inch lower ride height, purposeful, four-outlet exhaust, and aggressive rocker panels transform the entry-level Audi into a welcome addition to Audi’s S model lineup.

-We also noted, “The standard A3 has a refreshingly simple, almost Scandinavian design aesthetic throughout … The S3 builds on the A3 by adding brushed aluminum trim, sport seats, and a D-shape steering wheel (both with contrast stitching), aluminum pedals, and a new instrument cluster with a turbo boost gauge … It’s clear the S3 is a 100 percent true Audi inside and out.
+100 percent true AudiInside, the 2015 Audi S3 continues to impress.
+The standard A3 has a refreshingly simple, almost Scandinavian design aesthetic throughout.
+Its unique MMI infotainment system features tactile and minimalist controls, outshining the more complicated MMI systems in Audi’s older and more expensive models.
+The S3 builds on the A3 by adding brushed aluminum trim, sport seats, and a D-shape steering wheel (both with contrast stitching), aluminum pedals, and a new instrument cluster with a turbo boost gauge.
+More aggressive sport seats -- labeled Super Sports Seats in the European order guide -- are in the pipeline.
+It’s clear the S3 is a 100 percent true Audi inside and out.
 You’ll struggle to find any cost-cutting measures.

 Once you’re comfortably seated in that gorgeous cockpit it’s go-fast time.
 Engage S3’s the standard launch control and mash the throttle, and you’ll rocket from 0-60 mph in only 4.7 seconds (according to Audi).
 Top speed is limited to 155 mph -- 130 mph with the no-cost option all-season tires wrapped around the car’s base 18-inch wheels.